 Books By Me

 The Vengeance Season is a classic private detective novel that takes place in the Los Angeles of 1946.
-Roy Doyle has returned from the war as a stranger in a strange land with no prospects and little hope, but circumstances conspire to move him into the world of the private detective.
+Roy Doyle has returned from the war as a stranger in his own land with no prospects and little hope, but circumstances conspire to move him into the world of the private detective.

 My interest in writing this book was to look at the process of becoming a great private eye.
 We always seem to greet these characters at the height of their competence and so are always left wondering what sort of mistakes did Sam Spade and Philip Marlowe make on their way to becoming the best in their field.